chanduhvg/Flink-Fraud-Java/README.md

 - Add dependencies to flink fraud project in intelliJ IDE.

 ### Flink set up using Maven.
-Using Apache Net Beans create a new Maven project.
+- Using Apache Net Beans create a new Maven project.
-When trying to create a new flink application for the first time.
+- When trying to create a new flink application for the first time.
 Create a new archetype by configuring the GroupId, artifactId, and version as specified in the below    screenshot.
 Click "ok" and then click "finish".

+- After creating the archetype select the flink archetype from the list of available archetypes and create a Maven project.
+-